mhsantos/rlcp/docs/design.md

         shows this prompt

     run <command>
-        schedules the <command> parameter for execution. <command> should be a single word or if multiple words, encapsulated by double quotes. this command returns a job id to be used to either query or delete the job later.
+        runs the informed <command> on the server. <command> should be a single word or if multiple words, encapsulated by double quotes. this command returns a job id to be used to either query the status, get the output or stop the job later.

         Examples:
          rlcp run pwd